sahemant12/Full-Stack-Web-Development/README.md

       - JWT authorization workflow : [ https://documentation.softwareag.com/webmethods/compendiums/v10-11/C_API_Management/index.html#page/api-mgmt-comp/co-jwt_usecase_workflow.html ]
       - There are many algorithm we follow for authorization.
 Above alogrithm is : HMAC SHA256
       - Other algorithm: `RS256` : Its key is bigger and have more security. link: [ https://cryptotools.net/rsagen ].
 It has two key public and private key.
+      - Private Key: by the help of private key we generate token.
+      - Public Key: by the help of public key we verify token.
+      - password encrpt: